Ebin-Benny/github-measurement/README.md

 # Github Measurement
-Github Measurement Web App for CS3012 by Ebin Benny (16319782)
+Github Measurement Web App for CS3012 by Ebin Benny (16319782).
+The front-end is a react based web app.
+It uses @nivo/rocks for the graphs.
+The backend uses express.js for handling requests and uses octokit/rest to get information from the github api.
+The backend server stores previously requested information inside a MongoDB database.

 ## Live